Alauddin Mansur Syah: Reign

 Sultan Alauddin Mansur is praised by the chronicles for his pious demeanour.
 He ordered his uleëbalangs (chiefs) to grow a beard and wear jubba and turban - in other words to dress Arabic.
 During his reign many ulemas from other parts of the Islamic world visited Aceh.
 The sources mention Shaykh Abd al-Khair from Mecca who taught about dogma and mysticism, Shaykh Muhammad Yamani who taught about fiqh, and Shaykh Muhammad Jailani from Ranir in Gujarat, uncle of the more famous scholar Nuruddin ar-Raniri who taught logic, rhetoric, etc. In 1582 the sultan dispatched a fleet against Johor on the Malay Peninsula.
 On its way thither it attacked Portuguese Melaka without success.
 However, Johor was successfully sacked.
 Although it was a Muslim power, Johor was seen as a dangerous rival in the region.
-The enterprise was a stage in the triangular fight between Aceh, Johore and the Portuguese which enabled the last-mentioned to hold out.
+The enterprise was a stage in the triangular fight between Aceh, Johor and the Portuguese which enabled the last-mentioned to hold out.